evansd/whitenoise/docs/asgi.rst

 On initialization, WhiteNoise walks over all the files in the directories that have been added (descending into sub-directories) and builds a list of available static files.
-Any requests which match a static file get served by WhiteNoise, all others are passed through to the original WSGI application.
+Any requests which match a static file get served by WhiteNoise, all others are passed through to the original ASGI application.

 .. tip:: ``AsgiWhiteNoise`` inherits all interfaces from WSGI ``WhiteNoise`` but adds